 The protracted and deep-rooted economic crisis that has affected nearly every country in Sub Saharan Africa (SSA) has had a profoundly negative impact on the well - being of the entire population in the region, more especially young people.
 During the early years of independence until the late 1990's, young people in Botswana did not face any serious social and economic problems.
 As a result, unemployed and disadvantaged youth were not a major challenge for the government since Botswana needed more human resource for its fledgling economy.
 However, since early 2000 there has been a rapid fall in the socio-economic welfare of youth which has mainly been exacerbated by over dependence on government as the main employer and saturated employment opportunities.

-Many youth remain marginalised in social and economic opportunities, with limited access to essential resources such as land and employment opportunities.
+In 2009, the overall unemployment rate in sub-Saharan Africa was about 6 percent compared with a global average of 5 percent and Botswana was counted among the countries with alarmingly high youth unemployment together with Nigeria and South Africa (African Development Bank 2012).
+Many youth remain marginalized in social and economic opportunities, with limited access to essential resources such as land and employment opportunities.
 Youth are among the most vulnerable of all persons the Millennium Development Goals (MDGs) aim to reach.
 Whether it is poverty, hunger, lack of education, maternal mortality, unemployment, environmental degradation or HIV/AIDS, the impact on young people can be far greater than on their older counterparts.
 This is because many young people often lack access to information, social influence and basic rights, and are often overlooked in national development agendas.
-Therefore, young people's participation and inclusion in efforts to achieve all of the goals are crucial to ensure a successful and sustainable outcome.
+According to the International Labour Organization (2011), Botswana has made progress in a number of areas including education, and gender issues, but a disturbing feature is the persistence of high levels of unemployment and poverty which are more pronounced among the youth and rural population.

-Vision 2016 envisage the welfare and socio-economic success of Batswana of all ages by deliberately aiming for a reduction of unemployment and economic inactivity in Botswana through a variety of measures aimed at training and education as well as job creation through diversifying the economy, building partnerships between the public and private sectors, introducing measures that support small- and medium sized enterprises, etc. National Development Plan 10's (NDP) main objective has been outlined as achieving MDGs and Vision 2016 pillars through enhancement of service delivery and project implementation thereby enabling Botswana to be more competitive internationally.
+Vision 2016 envisage the welfare and socio-economic success of Batswana of all ages by deliberately aiming for a reduction of unemployment and economic inactivity in Botswana through a variety of measures aimed at training and education as well as job creation through diversifying the economy, building partnerships between the public and private sectors, introducing measures that support small- and medium sized enterprises, etc. National Development Plan 10's (NDP) main objective has been outlined as achieving

+MDGs and Vision 2016 pillars through enhancement of service delivery and project implementation thereby enabling Botswana to be more competitive internationally.
 Botswana's competitiveness internationally now and in future is very much premised on the socio-economic achievements of her young population.
 The current discussion is vital because an understanding of the socio-economic situation of youth in Botswana will help in discernment of progress made by Botswana in terms of the MDGs, Vision 2016 and NDP 10.